Education in Kuwait: School education

 The general education system consists of four levels: kindergarten, or nursery (lasting for 2 years), primary (lasting for 5 years), intermediate (lasting for 4 years), and secondary (lasting for 3 years).
 Schooling at the primary and intermediate level is compulsory for all students aged 6 – 14.
 All the levels of state education, including higher education, are free.
 There are two main ministries involved in the development of the education sector: the Ministry of Education and the Ministry of Higher Education.

 There are about 1,145 schools in Kuwait, at all levels from kindergarten to secondary (2006 figures).
 Out of this total, 664 are public and 481 are private schools.
 There are 6 districts in Kuwait.

 Two-thirds of all students (from kindergarten to secondary) were in public schools during the year ending 2006.
 Most Kuwaitis study in public schools, typically with Arabic curriculum.
 The private schools are split about equally between Arabic medium schools, which follow Kuwait's national curriculum, and foreign language schools, which follow other curricula (e.g., American, British, French, International Baccalaureate, and Indian).
 There are currently 591,359 students enrolled in Kuwait's schools which makes up approximately 20 percent of the entire population.

 Between 2003 and 2006 there was a substantial increase in the growth of teachers, compared to the growth in students, especially at the primary level.
 In the year ending 2006, there was an increase of 21 percent in primary school teachers despite a decrease in student enrollments.
 A large proportion of public school teachers are Kuwaiti females, particularly at the primary level.
 Only 4 percent of women teachers are older than 45 years, compared to 35 percent of non-Kuwaiti males.

+In a recent development in Kuwait, the Civil Service Commission (CSC) has released data that indicates an annual increase in the number of unemployed Kuwaitis.
+This upswing accompanies a rise in university graduates, particularly from fields that do not meet the current demand in the labor market.
+The mismatch between the obtained skills from these specific fields and the requirements of the job market is a significant concern.
+Factors such as inadequate focus on the private sector and insufficient coordination among relevant authorities also contribute to this issue.
+Unless there are substantial improvements in the quality of educational outputs, the number of graduates from less-demanded fields will likely continue to increase.
+As of November 19, 2023, the Central Statistics Bureau has officially declared that the number of unemployed Kuwaitis reached 8,727.
+Among them, approximately 48 percent were males (4,177), and 52 percent were females (4,550).